Ever wondered how to save money while paying off debt? Let me show you the numbers, and some solid strategies for saving while paying off debt.

 Eesh – just reading that headline makes my stomach turn.

-I mean, emptying your savings to wipe out any kind of debt is not a decision to make lightly.
+I mean, emptying your savings to wipe out credit card debt or debt of any kind is not a decision to make lightly.

 And yet, this is what my husband and I did to knock out the last $7,600 of our student loan debt.